Skip to main content

 Should I include raw metrics or plain-English summaries?

-Both, but lead with plain English.
-Show key metrics (spend, conversions, CPA, ROAS) in a snapshot at the top, then explain what they mean in narrative form.
-Clients skim the numbers and read the explanation.
+Use both, but lead with plain English.
+Put key metrics such as spend, conversions, CPA, and ROAS in a snapshot at the top, then explain what they mean.
+This gives clients the option to scan the numbers or read the full story.

 How often should PPC reports go out?